xyos/git/source.md

 ## Introduction
 ### Why use git?

-1. Personal affairs
+1. Private creativity affairs
-2. Work into a project you like with all sorts of people from everywhere
+2. Team creativity affairs

 V:

 ## Introduction
 ### Why use git?
-Personal affairs
+Private creativity affairs

-<li class="fragment">Whenever you wanna keep track of a personal project sources.
+<li class="fragment">Whenever you wanna keep track of some project sources sequence of _main changes_
-Be it a novel, a program, an image, a video, etc.

-<li class="fragment">Whenever you wanna be creative a experiment some crazy idea
+<li class="fragment">Whenever you wanna be creative an experiment some crazy idea without fearing
-without fearing to lose your previous work
+it should have been started in the past or of losing previous work

 V:

 ## Introduction
 ### Why use git?
-Team affairs
+Team creativity affairs

 <figure>
     <img height='400' src='fig/svn_workflow.png' />